Most Famous Logos With a Face

 Logo OBEY

 OBEY’s youth clothing brand has a logo designed by its founder, contemporary artist Frank Shepard Fairey.
-For the image on his sticker, he chose André René Roussimoff, a French actor and wrestler who is better known under the pseudonym André, the Giant.
-His face has become an integral part of the brand logo.
-It is drawn with black paint on a white background and seems to be in a negative space.
+He chose Andre René Roussimoff, a French actor and wrestler better known by his nickname Andre, the Giant, for the image on his label.
+His face has become an integral part of the brand’s logo.
+It is drawn in black paint on a white background and as if in negative space.
 The eyes, mouth, temples, nose, and folds near it are dark; the rest is white.
-Below it is a red rectangle with the company’s name in grotesque upper case.
-All elements are taken in a double rectangular frame.
+Below him is a red rectangle with the company name typed in grotesque upper case.
+All elements are placed in a double rectangular frame.

 KFC